-In my courses, email and the ability to access the course webpage is important.
-I will use e-mail for reminders, clarifications, last-minute notifications, etc. Feel free to contact me via your utoronto e-mail account if you have any questions.
-Any email sent to the instructor or TA's should have Soc312H in the subject to ensure that it gets read.
+Email and the ability to access the course webpage is important.
+I may use e-mail for reminders, clarifications, last-minute notifications, etc. Any email sent to the instructor or TA's should have Soc312H in the subject to ensure that it gets read.